How to open a fee free account in Singapore: Options from Banks and Specialist Services

 Fee free bank current accounts

 Let’s move on to the account types on offer from a few of the biggest banks in Singapore.
 While all of Singapore’s major banks have basic accounts, they’re usually not really fee free.
 Instead, there are just relatively easy ways to have the fees waived by holding a minimum balance or transacting frequently.
+Plus, if you’re looking for a free multi currency bank account you may struggle - costs including fees for currency exchange generally apply.

 Bank/service | OCBC 360 Account | DBS My Account | UOB One Account |